Chery QQ3

+In 2025 at Chengdu Auto Show, the third-generation Chery QQ3 made its official debut.
+Unlike the previous two generations of the QQ3 which were city cars, the third-generation QQ3 is a subcompact hatchback with a wheelbase exceeding 2,700 mm.

-First generation (2003–2015)
+First generation (2003)

 Its cheap price (in 2008 it may have been the cheapest production car in the world) made the car popular in China.
 In the 2000s, the QQ was often Chery's most sold model, and the company itself calls the car "a legend in the Chinese history of the automobile... a mini model with the highest cumulative sales in China".
 It may no longer be popular; the QQ was dropped from a list of top ten bestsellers compiled by the China Association of Automobile Manufacturers c.
 2010.
 Even if its popularity is flagging, it remains cheap.
 The lowest cost QQ is about US$4,000 as of 2012.

 It was at the center of an intellectual property dispute between Chery and GM in the late 2000s.

 Copying controversy

 General Motors claimed the car was a copy of the Daewoo Matiz (which is marketed in some countries as the Chevrolet Spark) and sued Chery in a Chinese court.
 The Detroit News reported that "the dispute reflects the confusion, risks and ambitions in China's new auto industry, where global carmakers are battling pugnacious upstarts for a piece of what may become the world's largest auto market."

 GM China Group indicated the two vehicles "shared remarkably identical body structure, exterior design, interior design and key components" MotorAuthority.com and GM executives demonstrated the extent of the design duplication, noting for example that the doors of the QQ and those of the Spark are interchangeable.

+Chery always denied having copied the design, they maintained they had paid to acquire the design.
+It seems likely that Chery somehow acquired the design, but it is entirely possible that they didn’t pay Daewoo.